telerik/xaml-docs/controls/radrichtextbox/ui-for-applying-rich-text-formatting/features-context-menu.md

 * __`CreateTextEditCommands`__: This method creates the groups containing menu items with commands related to the text editing.
 * __`CreateTrackChangesCommands`__: This method creates the groups containing menu items with commands related to the track changes.

-> If you prefer, instead of deriving from the __ContextMenuContentBuilder__ class the custom builder can implement the __IContextMenuContentBuilder__ interface and construct the groups from scratch.
+> If you prefer, instead of deriving from the __ContextMenuContentBuilder__ class, the custom builder can implement the __IContextMenuContentBuilder__ interface and construct the groups from scratch.

 ## See Also
 * [Getting Started]({%slug radrichtextbox-getting-started%})